Furkanzmc/QML-Coding-Guide/README.md

 ### Import Statements

 Imports take time in QML.
-And If you are developing for a device with low system pecifications, then you will want to optimize as much as possible.
+And If you are developing for a device with low system specifications, then you will want to optimize as much as possible.
 In that case, try to minimize the number of imports you use in your QML file.

 If you are also importing a JavaScript file, make sure to not include the same